Ab1992ao/Toxic-Jigsaw-solving/README.md

 # Toxic-Jigsaw-solving
-My top 8% kernel (bronze medal) with pre-trained BERT and BiGRU network with attention and capsule layer
+My top 8% kernel (233th place, bronze medal) with pre-trained BERT and BiGRU networks with attention and capsule layers